What is hemochromatosis?

 If hemochromatosis is not found early and treated, it can affect vital organs and lead to serious complications, including:

-What is the outlook for people with hemochromatosis?
+What is the outlook for people with hereditary hemochromatosis?

 Hemochromatosis is a lifelong but very treatable disease.
 When it is diagnosed early and treatment begins before organ damage has started, a person can live a normal, healthy life without complications.